Delivering age-restricted products

-Make yourself familiar with the information below to ensure that you can:
+Make yourself familiar with the information below to make sure you can:

 - Implement the Challenge 25 policy

-- Avoid selling alcohol to customers who are under 18
+- Avoid selling age-restricted products to customers who are under 18

-- Understand the consequences of selling alcohol to anyone under 18
+- Understand the consequences of selling age-restricted products to anyone under 18

 - Confidently ask for ID